KasturiDona/tic-tac-toe/README.md

 ## 1 player game
 - The computer always plays a '0'
-- The player plays a 'X'
+- The player plays an 'X'
 - First move belongs to the player

 ## 2 player game
-- Player1 needs to select the either 'X' or '0' button at the start of the game
+- Player1 needs to select either the 'X' or the '0' button at the start of the game
 - Once Player1 makes a selection, the buttons toggle between themselves automatically.
 Player2 does not need to select his/her move.

 ## Win / Lose / Draw